 Our Physician Assistants and Nurse Practioners are considered Advanced Practice Providers (APPs).
-They key members of the Northern Arizona Orthopaedics' team, and help our patients along a path of recovery and mobility, through any of our five Specialty Centers.
-They enhance the level of Care and Experience we provide at Northern Arizona Orthopaedics.
+The key members of the Northern Arizona Orthopaedics' team, and help our patients along a path of recovery and mobility, through any of our five Specialty Centers.
+They enhance the level of care and experience we provide at Northern Arizona Orthopaedics.

 Q: What is the role of an APP at NAO?

 A: Our Advanced Practice Providers (APPs) are Physician Assistants (PAs) and Nurse Practitioners (NPs).
 They are key members of our medical team.
 They help our Specialty Centers run efficiently and smoothly but mostly, they provide expert medical care to our patients daily.
 Our PAs and NPs specialize in every musculoskeletal area of the body.

 Q: What kind of things can PAs and NPs do?

 A: Our Physician Assistants (PAs) and Nurse Practitioners (NPs) are licensed and certified in Arizona to:

 - Take health history

 - Assist in surgery